-Drugs that are labeled more novel should be also more likely to be the first in their target class.
+One might also expect that drugs labeled more novel are more likely to be the first in their target class.
 The binned scatterplot presented in Figure 2 shows that this is the case: there is a strong negative relationship between a drug's chemical similarity score and its likelihood of being the first drug candidate for a given target.
 Comparing two drugs treating the same indication that enter development in the same quarter, we find that a one standard deviation increase in novelty (-0.21) increases a drug's chances of being the first in its broad target class by over 40%.
 Appendix Table A.4 shows that these results are robust to other specifications and controls.